Is there a smarter option you haven’t been taking advantage of?

 Comparing Maintenance and Reliability

 Electric pumps win in the maintenance sector, with little labour requirements involved.
 These motors don’t need to be refueled, and don’t require the monitoring and replacement of oil and filters.
 They simply require some lubrication four times out of the year.
-Electric pumps also integrate quite easily with digital systems, with a simpler installation of pump and variable speed drive (VSD) controls when compared to diesel engines.
+Electric pumps also integrate quite easily with digital systems, with a simpler installation of pump and Variable Frequency Drives (VFD) controls when compared to diesel engines.
 Since they can be operated and programmed remotely, this can help reduce costs associated with power surges.

 An interesting fact: According to: Meta Economics Consulting Group, studies have shown that farmers value the reliability of electricity supply more than most other large consumer groups, but, are also not willing to pay a higher price for higher reliability despite the particularly destructive impact an extensive power outage could have on farm operations.
 Luckily though, there are cost-effective options when it comes to ensuring your farm has reliable backup power through all seasons.